Welcome to Rowan Class 2019-2020!

-In Rowan class, Miss Rogers, Mrs Evans, Mrs Davis & Mrs Wallett are here to help us with our learning.
-We are very excited to share our learning with you this half-term.
+In Rowan class, our learning team includes Miss Rogers, Mrs Evans, Mrs Crawley & Mrs Wallett to help you with your learning.
+We cannot wait to start learning together!

 At Kirkby Avenue Primary School, we believe reading to be extremely important.
 Reading underpins so many other areas of the curriculum and supports the children in developing their imagination.
 To support your child with their reading, we ask that you listen to them read at home as often as possible and record this in their ‘Reading Record’.